What Is Extended Term Insurance?

 How Are Extended Term Insurance Costs Calculated?

-To calculate costs for extended term insurance, insurers use the accumulated cash value of the permanent life policy and factor in the insured's age at the time of conversion.
+To calculate costs for extended term insurance, insurers use the accumulated cash value of the permanent life policy and the insured's age at the time of conversion.
 This provides coverage continuation without new premium payments.

 Who Should Buy Extended Term Life Insurance?